 Forthcoming Meetings

-For more information about our meetings, and how to find us, please follow the About link on the menu bar above.
+For more information about our meetings, and how to find us, please see the About page.
+You can also visit our Facebook group for topical news and discussion.

 Since December 2021, our members have contributed to a regular community column in the Romford Recorder newspaper.
-You can now read all of our articles on this site, by following the Articles link on the menu bar above.
+These articles are also available on our Articles page.

 ULEZ-vous?